Reviews You Can Rely On

 Ear Health

 Your age and the function of your ears also affect perceived headphone performance.
 A healthy human ear can hear frequencies from 20 Hz to 20 kHz (or 20,000 Hz).
-If you live in a city, work in a loud environment, attend concerts often, blast your headphones, or have used your ears for a long time, your hearing range could be significantly limited.
+If you live in a city, work in a loud environment, attend concerts often, blast your headphones, or just use your ears for a long time, your hearing range could be significantly limited.
 You may prefer headphones that boost levels in the frequency ranges that are harder for you to hear.

 Adjustable Bass, Mid, and Treble